-The enslaved girl of Mrs. Alpheus Lewis was burned about her neck with hot tongs by the Mrs. A drunken Kentucky ‘master’ dismembered one of his enslaved then threw the ‘pieces’ into the fire.
+The enslaved girl of Mrs. Alpheus Lewis was burned about her neck with hot tongs by the mistress.
+A drunken Kentucky ‘master’ dismembered one of his enslaved then threw the ‘pieces’ into the fire.
 There was the Mississippi ‘master’ who had his enslaved flogged in excess of 1,000 lashes.
-Such instances are not the exception but the norm in a white male cystem (sic) of violence, hueman ownership, irrationality and psychopathology and fraudulent superiority.
-Part of the psychology behind such behaviors is the enslaver’s need to continually and personally ‘prove’ his superiority and ownership of the hueman chattel and serve as a threat and intimidation factor to the enslaved.
+Such instances are not the exception but the norm in a white male cystem (sic) of violence, hueman ownership, irrationality, psychopathology and fraudulent superiority.
+Part of the psychology behind such behaviors is the enslaver’s need to continually and personally ‘prove’ his superiority and ownership of the hueman chattel and serve as a continual and imposing threat and intimidator to the enslaved.

-It is normal and natural to want to be free as that is the natural and original state of huemanity.
-Hueman reactions to enslavement were wide and varied-from enforced ‘voluntary’ compliance to self-mutilation to defiance to running away to committing suicide.
+It is normal and natural to be free as that is the natural and original state of huemanity.
+Hueman reactions to enslavement were wide and varied; from enforced ‘voluntary’ compliance to self-mutilation to defiance to running away to committing suicide.
 All of these behaviors are indicative of the soul yearning to return to its’ natural state.
-Many are the disturbing documentations of those cutting off fingers or toes to be less lucrative on the auction block.
-Then there are the multiple accounts of those who drowned themselves to avoid the lifelong sentence of enslavement.
+Many are the disturbing documentations of those cutting off fingers or toes to be less lucrative on the auction block or those who drowned themselves to avoid the lifelong sentence of enslavement.
 Mothers drowned their children that they should not be hueman stock in the fraudulent scheme of insatiable southern economic greed.
-The enslaved who stood up to the enslaving system in defiance of the degradation and de-huemanization were attempting to reclaim their huemanity.
+The enslaved who stood up to the enslaving system in defiance of the degradation and de-huemanization, at risk of life and limb, were attempting to reclaim their huemanity.

 By its very nature, American enslavement created the need, desire and inspiration for the enslaved to return to their natural environment and state of FREEDOM.
 Thus, the Underground Railroad was created by the very cystem (sic) that sought to quell it– the Peculiar and Pecuniary Institution- for the Underground Railroad became the symbolic object of and to freedom.

 Enslavement escapee, Henry Bibb, found it necessary to correspond with his former ‘master’ explaining (!!!) why he was compelled to become a fugitive from the plantation system of de-huemanization and degradation.
-Not only is his speech eloquent but he is way too forgiving of a man voluntarily participating in a horrific man-made system.
-Bibbs’ desire to live naturally and freely was the inspiration and instigation to risk life and limb seeking freedom and re-claiming who his hueman being status.
+Not only is his speech eloquent but he is way too forgiving of a man participating in a horrific man-made system.
+Bibbs’ desire to live naturally and freely was the inspiration and instigation to risk life and limb to seek freedom and re-claim his hueman status.